-The QueryResult object has the .hitCount() method to return the total number of results of the query, regardless of any pagination parameter.
+The QueryResult object includes the .hitCount() method, which returns a hit count value that represents the total number of results from a query, regardless of any pagination parameter.
 The hit count is only available for indexed queries for performance reasons.